Mason-Dino/Disecon/README.md

 wallet.add()
 ```

-If you want to add some money into somones bank you can follow the example bellow to add some money.
+If you want to add some money into someones bank you can follow the example bellow to add some money.

 ```python
 from Disecon import *